Humanity in Crisis When 'Encountered' by Constant Change

 We're in that phase where people have huddled in the Los Alamos village of San Francisco, trying to gather fissionable Plutonium and Uranium in the AI labs.

-In five years, an Oppenheimer from Silicon Valley will regret their invention.
+In five years, an Oppenheimer from Silicon Valley will regret his invention.

 The other side of the story